Skip to main content

 Legacy systems need to be upgraded to enable them to get connected.
 An economical and technical feasibility study should be conducted to select the solution.
 Many OEMs are announcing IoT-ready equipment or have developed interfaces for their legacy devices.

-3. Slow paced adoption - One of the key findings from the Cisco study indicates that three out of four reasons behind successful IoT implementations are related to people and the level of collaboration they demonstrate.
+3. Slow paced adoption.
+One of the key findings from the Cisco study indicates that three out of four reasons behind successful IoT implementations are related to people and the level of collaboration they demonstrate.

 Adoption of the IoT at all levels will take some time and must be taken as a priority task.
 Continuous engagement, translation of what it means to each level and an effective mechanism to collect their feedback increase the adoption rate.